 10. Kyoto is Crowded – We aren’t going to beat around the bush on this one.
 Kyoto can barely handle the crowds that flock to the city, and this is especially true during the most popular tourist times in the spring and fall.
 If remedial measures aren’t taken, this is only going to get worse as tourism to Japan continues to climb at a dramatic rate.

-9. Hotels for Luxury, Airbnb for Value – As we’ve noted in other posts, it’s unlikely we’ll ever book another hotel stay in Kyoto, unless we need something for only a night or two.
+9. Ryokan for Authenticity, Hotels for Familiarity, Airbnb for Value – As we’ve noted in other posts, it’s unlikely we’ll ever book another hotel stay in Kyoto, unless we need something for only a night or two.
 Hotels simply cannot compete with apartment rentals on size or price.
 If you’re a bottom line kind of traveler, that’s undoubtedly the right route for you.

 8. Dining is Divine – After accommodations, the single biggest variable in your Kyoto budget is dining.
 You could eat for under $20 per day on udon or okonomiyaki, or easily spend an upwards of $1,000 on kaiseki.
 In both cases, you could enjoy great and memorable meals.

 For the latter, the Michelin Guide to Kyoto, Osaka, and Tottori is your best bet.
 If you’re throwing around that kind of money on meals, you’ll also want to stay at a high-end hotel with a concierge who can get you into those restaurants.
 For the former, our Dining Guide to Kyoto, Japan presents our specific restaurant recommendations and generalized advice for eating great meals on a budget.